FabioValtech/react-sms-comparison/README.md

 - not very good performances (comparable to redux) when avoiding rerendering

 ## sNotes // open questions
-- Remix, no sms needed as useLoadData takes care of it ???
+- Remix, no sms needed as useLoadData takes care of it ??? - Remiy useLoadData takes care of server-state, for local applications you still want to manage shared state somehow.